-- Error visibility methods.
-These apply a distance measure directly to pixels (such as MSE), or to transformed representations of the images.
-The MSE possesses useful properties for optimization (e.g., differentiability and convexity), and when combined with linear-algebraic tools, analytical solutions can often be obtained.
-For example, the classical solution to the MSE-optimal denoising problem (assuming a translation-invariant Gaussian signal model) is the Wiener filter (Weiner, 1950).
-Given that MSE in the pixel domain is poorly correlated with perceived image quality, many IQA models operate by first mapping to a more perceptually appropriate representation (Safranek and Johnston, 1989; Daly, 1992; Lubin, 1993; Watson, 1993; Teo and Heeger, 1994; Watson et al., 1997; Larson and Chandler, 2010; Laparra et al., 2016). - Structural similarity (SSIM) methods.
-These are constructed to measure the similarity of local image "structures".
-The prototype is the SSIM index (Wang et al., 2004), which combines similarity measures of three conceptually independent components - luminance, contrast and structure.
-It has become a de facto standard in the field of perceptual image processing, and has inspired subsequent IQA models based on feature similarity (Zhang et al., 2011), gradient similarity (Liu et al., 2012a), edge strength similarity (Zhang et al., 2013), and saliency similarity (Zhang et al., 2014).
+- Error visibility methods apply a distance measure directly to pixels (e.g., MSE), or to transformed representations of the images.
+The MSE in particular possesses useful properties for optimization (e.g., differentiability and convexity), and when combined with linear-algebraic tools, analytical solutions can often be obtained.
+For example, the classical solution to the MSE-optimal denoising problem (assuming a translation-invariant Gaussian signal model) is the Wiener filter (Wiener 1950).
+Given that MSE in the pixel domain is poorly correlated with perceived image quality, many IQA models operate by first mapping images to more perceptually appropriate representations (Safranek and Johnston 1989; Daly 1992; Lubin 1993; Watson 1993; Teo and Heeger 1994; Watson et al. 1997; Larson and Chandler 2010; Laparra et al. 2016), and measuring MSE within that space. - Structural similarity (SSIM) methods are constructed to measure the similarity of local image "structures", often using correlation measures.
+The prototype is the SSIM index (Wang et al. 2004), which combines similarity measures of three conceptually independent components luminance, contrast and structure.
+It has become a de facto standard in the field of perceptual image processing, and provided a prototype for subsequent IQA models based on feature similarity (Zhang et al. 2011), gradient similarity (Liu et al. 2012a), edge strength similarity (Zhang et al. 2013), and saliency similarity (Zhang et al. 2014).

-- Information theoretic methods.
-These attempt to measure some approximation of the mutual information between the perceived reference and distorted images as an indication of perceptual image quality.
-Statistical modeling of the image source, the distortion process, and the HVS is critical in algorithm development.
-The prototype is the visual information fidelity (VIF) measure (Sheikh and Bovik, 2006). - Learning-based methods.
-These learn the relationship between the input images and the perceptual distance from a large set of examples, using supervised machine learning methods.
-By leveraging the power of DNNs, these methods have come to dominate the field of IQA, in terms of performance on existing image quality databases (Bosse et al., 2018; Prashnani et al., 2018).
-But given the high dimensionality of the input space (i.e., the number of pixels, typically millions), these methods are prone to overfitting the data.
-Strategies that compensate for the insufficiency of labeled training data include building on pre-trained networks (Zhang et al., 2018; Ding et al., 2020), training on local image patches (Bosse et al., 2018), and combining multiple IQA databases (Zhang et al., 2019b). - Fusion-based methods.
-These aim to combine existing IQA methods to build a "super-evaluator" that exploits the diversity and complementarity of the incorporated methods for improved quality prediction performance (analogous to "boosting" methods in machine learning).
-Fusion combinations can be determined empirically (Ye et al., 2014) or learned from data (Liu et al., 2012b; Ma et al., 2019).
-Some methods incorporate deterministic or statistical image priors to regularize an IQA measure (Jordan, 1881; Ulyanov et al., 2018).
-Since such regularizers can be seen as a form of no-reference IQA measures (Wang and Bovik, 2011), we also view these as fusion solutions.
+- Information-theoretic methods measure some approximation of the mutual information between the perceived reference and distorted images.
+Statistical modeling of the image source, the distortion process, and the human visual system (HVS) is critical in algorithm development.
+A prototypical example is the visual information fidelity (VIF) measure (Sheikh and Bovik 2006). - Learning-based methods learn a metric from a training set of images and corresponding perceptual distances using supervised machine learning methods.
+By leveraging the power of DNNs, these methods have achieved state-of-the-art performance on existing image quality databases (Bosse et al. 2018; Prashnani et al. 2018).
+But given the high dimensionality of the input space (i.e., millions of pixels), these methods are prone to overfitting the limited available data.
+Strategies that compensate for the insufficiency of labeled training data include building on pre-trained networks (Zhang et al. 2018; Ding et al. 2020), training on local image patches (Bosse et al. 2018), and combining multiple IQA databases (Zhang et al. 2019b). - Fusion-based methods combine existing IQA methods to build a "super-evaluator" that exploits the diversity and complementarity of their constituent methods (analogous to "boosting" methods in machine learning).
+Fusion combinations can be determined empirically (Ye et al. 2014) or learned from data (Liu et al. 2012b; Ma et al. 2019).
+Some methods incorporate deterministic or statistical image priors to regularize an IQA measure (Jordan 1881; Ulyanov et al. 2018).
+Since such regularizers can be seen as a form of no-reference IQA measures (Wang and Bovik 2011), we also view these as fusion solutions.